 While some birth defects can be partially or completely corrected by surgery, others are not treatable and a child live with the challenges of the defect their entire life.
 Parents may also be responsible for ongoing medical care and assistance for the child.

-Failure to Diagnose Birth Defects
+Diagnose Birth Defects

 In some cases, a birth defect may be so severe that parents may make the extremely difficult decision to terminate the pregnancy.
 This can avoid health risks to the mother, unnecessary pain and suffering of the child, and more.
 Medical professionals should carefully screen for birth defects as part of a mother’s prenatal care.